gbogard/free-monads-from-scratch/presentation.md

 Bonjour ! 👋

 My name is Guillaume Bogard.
-I'm a Scala Developer @Linkvalue.
+I'm a functional programmer, working mostly in Scala.

-I love functional programming, roller-coasters, and Age of Empires.
+I love roller-coasters, and Age of Empires.

 You can follow me on Twitter @bogardguillaume and on guillaumebogard.dev